-Immediately following the financial statements are notes that provide additional and pertinent information to the financial statement amounts.
+Immediately following the financial statements are notes that provide additional and pertinent information on the financial statement amounts.
 The notes to the financial statements can be found as listed in the table of contents.

-Required Supplementary Information
+Required Supplementary Information ("RSI")

 This section addresses certain required reporting information that supplements the basic financial statements.
-Included in this section are comparative budget to actual schedules of revenues, expenditures and changes in fund balance for all major governmental funds the Town adopts an annual budget for, a schedule of the Town's proportionate share of the net pension liability of the South Carolina Retirement System, and a schedule of contributions to the South Carolina Retirement System.
-Required supplemental information can be found as listed in the table of contents.
+Included in this section are comparative budget to actual Schedules of Revenues, Expenditures, and Changes in Fund Balances for all major governmental funds the Town adopts an annual budget for, a Schedule of the Town's Proportionate Share of the Net Pension Liability of the South Carolina Retirement System, and a Schedule of Contributions to the South Carolina Retirement System.
+RSI can be found as listed in the table of contents.